 GRE Verbal: 164

-education, social justice, health and wellness, community building; reading: non fiction, realistic fiction, science fiction; sports: soccer, ultimate frisbee; podcasts: science, technology, news, story telling, and comedy
+education, health and wellness, community building; reading: non fiction, realistic fiction, science fiction; sports: soccer, ultimate frisbee; podcasts: science, technology, news, story telling, and comedy

 Anatomy & Physiology

 Elementary School Science

 Q & A

 How would you help a student stay motivated?

 I believe the best way to motivate a student is to help them get excited about the subject!
 Students should know about interesting and cool examples of their subject in the modern world, and they should understand its application to their own lives.
 I motivate with lots of positive reinforcement.
 We will set realistic goals, and we'll celebrate their accomplishment.

 How would you help a student get excited/engaged with a subject that they are struggling in?